-You will love this old fashioned wedding cake recipe.
-The charming heart-shaped bride's cake is absolutely delicious and suitable for serving at weddings and on special occasions.
-Plus, its history makes it a great conversation piece.
+This old fashioned wedding cake recipe makes a charming heart-shaped Bride's Cake that's absolutely delicious and suitable for serving at weddings and on special occasions.
+Plus, its White House history makes it a great conversation piece.

 Mom's Recipe Scrapbooks (c.
 1920s)